Deferred Compensation Definition

 There is a various factor that affects the decision which can include countries economic situation, benefits extended by the government, prospective tax laws, etc.

-- Under non-qualified option there is no legal binding for the maximum contribution, so an individual can invest whatever amount he desires to in non-qualified plans.
+- Under non-qualified options, there is no legal binding for the maximum contribution, so an individual can invest whatever amount he desires in non-qualified plans.

-- Employers are also benefited by the deferred compensation as it frees the current cash flow and deferred to a future date.
+- The deferred compensation also benefits employers as it frees the current cash flow and deferred to a future date.

-- Another advantage for employers is that they can retain the employees for a longer period by incentivizing them using deferral plans.
+- Another advantage for employers is that they can retain the employees for a more extended period by incentivizing them using deferral plans.

-- If a plan is selected whether qualified or non-qualified without proper planning there can be a possibility that there are not benefits turn out due to the wrong prediction of taxation aspects.
+- If a plan is selected, whether qualified or non-qualified without proper planning, there can be a possibility that there are not benefits that turn out due to the wrong prediction of taxation aspects.